 The HR departments in the individual Group companies are responsible for human resources activities within Aareal Bank Group.
 In addition, Aareal Bank AG performs HR functions for a number of subsidiaries, while in the Aareon subgroup Aareon AG is responsible for managing this.
-Human resources strategy issues are addressed at Group level by the Group Managing Director (GMD) Human Resources.
+Human resources strategy issues are addressed by the Managing Director (MD) Human Resources function at Aareal Bank AG and by equivalent functions at the subsidiaries.
 Furthermore, Group-wide guidelines (on the remuneration strategy, financial control for human resources and occupational retirement provision, among other things) have been issued to ensure the Group is being managed using uniform principles that comply with the ILO's core standards and with substantially stricter national labour and social standards.